Managing Oracle Data Masking Policies

 - From the navigation pane, go to Protect > Databases.

 - On the upper-right corner of the page, click the menu icon , and then click Data masking.

 The Data Masking policies page appears.

 - Determine the operation that you want to perform.

-- To clone a policy, in the row for the policy, click the action button , and then click Clone.
+- To clone a policy, right-click the policy name, and then click Clone.

-- To edit an existing policy, in the row for the policy, click the action button , and then click Clone.
+- To edit an existing policy, right-click the policy name, and then click Edit.

 The Create policy or Edit policy dialog box appears.

 If you clone a policy, then the software displays the information from the original policy and adds "_Clone" to the policy name.

 - In the Policy name box, type a unique policy name.